Registered European Lawyers (RELs)

 Once your screening is complete, you can apply for admission in mySRA by:

-- completing the AD15 application form and reading the accompanying guidance notes
+- completing the REL admission application and reading the accompanying guidance notes

 - providing a certificate of good standing/attestation from your home Bar, confirming your practising status as well as disciplinary information.
 This can be no older than three months.